kkhushi03/kkhushi03/README.md

 🎓 Final-year Information Technology student at GGSIPU

-🔭 I’m currently working on **Machine Learning** and **Deep learning** projects
+🔭 I’m currently working on **Machine Learning** and **GenAI** projects

-👯 I’m looking to collaborate on research and other projects
+👯 I’m looking to collaborate on research projects

-🌱 I’m trying to figure out life along with learning AI, Machine learning, Deep Learning, GenAI, etc
+🌱 I’m trying to figure out AI, Machine learning, Deep Learning, GenAI, etc

 ⚡ Fun fact: You can't win in a test-typing race with me😄